Entering the Prize

 Tony Pidgley CBE - Chairman, The Berkeley Group

-More information about the judges can be found here (p7-9).
+More information about the judges can be found in the Prospectus.